 Over the next 10 years, the area became a real-time HGTV where every bland ranch house became an adorable home with a perfect yard from Berghoff Design Group.

-Year 2005: Apparently the Upward Project team got bored with with success and found the next problem: Central Phoenix.
+Year 2005: Apparently the Upward Project team got bored with success and found the next problem: Central Phoenix.

 They opened up a few restaurants including Postino Central, Churn, The Windsor, Joyride Taco, and Federal Pizza.
 They’ve essentially rebooted the entire area on Central Avenue above Camelback.